 0. Provisioning of Remote UE and UE-to-Network Relay.
 Provisioning of PC5 related information and URSP rules with ProSe extensions.

 A. The Remote UE is provisioned with the information that can be used for connecting the UE-to-Network Relay through the PC5 link associated with the UE-to-Network Relay's PDU Session.
 The information includes the relay session service code for this procedure.
 The relay session code can be encoded to indicate dedicate or shared relay session model.
 In addition, the Remote UE can be provisioned with the appropriate UE Route Selection Policy such as ProSe UE-to-Network Offloading indicator with relay session model indicator as Route Selection Component.
 The relay session model indicator can indicator dedicated or shared relay session model.
+The information may include the authorization information (e.g. authorization token) issued by PCF.

+Editor's note: It is FFS whether all the security work is done in the PCF.

 B. The UE-to-Network Relay is provisioned with the information that can be used for managing the PC5 reference points such as announcing the relay service code (e.g. dedicated relay session service code or shared relay session service code).
 The UE-to-Network may be provisioned with the network controlled authorization for network to authorize the Remote UE to use the UE-to-Network Relay's PDU Session.